jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: Can you say that all the other eggs are contaminated with the soy?
 And what does that do to us? [unintelligible]

 A: Well, I don't know how much soy is in it.
 We have photographs of the feed packages, but there's been so much going on that I haven't been able to go to the store and see.
 But anyway, I will because I know we've got a photograph of the feed they were giving.
 So I have to investigate that.
 But with the mercury and the arsenic alone, that pulls a lot of our nutrients out of the system.
 Now, in my eyes, I had a great deal of changes from the injections.
 All this metal accumulated in my intestinal tract in iridology.
 So you could see the patterns all throughout the intestinal tract of the additional metal.
 And after eating all of these eggs, there's no way I can tell arsenic except as a green, radiant compound in the iris.
 Obviously, I didn't absorb a lot of that, but the mercury was coming out.
 And when I had the hair analysis done here and the hair analysis done on my head, after the injections, all of those were high.
 So on me, I can't tell how much is those injections and how much are the eggs.
 I have to look at my patients who had no other exposure like that little girl.
 All of a sudden, they're arsenic...
-They just started feeding her all rawsome foods.
+They just started feeding her all Rawesome foods.

 Q: For how long was she on the diet, the little girl?